 A Cash Out Refinance and selling one’s home both reap rewards, but is one option better than the other?

 Before we discuss the difference between the two sets of benefits each product provides, we need to understand what equity is.
 Equity is the portion of the home you actually own.
 With each mortgage payment, a portion goes to the principal.
 The more principal is paid down, the more house you own.
 What’s also tricky about equity is the home’s value also plays a large role.
-If your home’s value goes up, you have more equity.
+If your property value goes up or the mortgage loan balance is paid down, you have more equity.
 The same goes for the reverse.
 If your home’s value goes down, you also lose equity.

 Let’s think of it in simpler terms.
 Let’s pretend you own a rare collectible and you only paid $100 for it, but now it’s worth $500.
 When you first purchased it, you had equity of $100.
 Because the value of the item went up to $500, your equity has now increased to $500.
 If you sold the item, you will be getting $500 for it instead of the $100 you originally paid.
 Again, the same goes for the reverse.
 If there is no demand for this rare collectible, it is worthless.
 If the value for it sinks to $5, you have lost all of your equity and then some.
 You made a bad investment.
 When this happens with real estate, this means the homeowner is underwater on their mortgage.